umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \end{align}
 $$

 Note that the rejection method described earlier can be employed effectively to simulate any of these extensions as long as a sufficiently small $\tau$ is chosen to make a good approximation.
-Once again, the pseudocode we wrote previously would be sufficient to simulate this process with one tweak: add into the $\texttt{DrawNewEventIncrement}$ method the calling of a function which generates the $[J_{\lambda}]^i_{\sf t}$ samples and output these if the event occurs.
+Once again, the schematic we drew previously would be sufficient to simulate this process with one tweak: add into the $\texttt{DrawNewEventIncrement}$ method the calling of a function which generates the $[J_{\lambda}]^i_{\sf t}$ samples and output these if the event occurs.

 All of the examples we have discussed so far are Markovian.
 Given that we have explicitly constructed the formalism to handle non-Markovian phenomena as well, it would be worthwhile going some examples of this kind of process too. _Self-exciting process noises_ would generally take the form